aashishgk7760/Database-backup-to-AWS-S3-/README.md

 # Database-backup-to-AWS-S3-

-In this i have created
+I have automated the Mysql database backup to AWS S3 and i have used Jenkins to automate this task.